Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 The Nara extends their shadow and links it to another person (or their shadow) and links themselves to a target, which gives the Nara total control over their target’s movement and actions for as long as the connection can be maintained.
 The control requires a lot of chakra, however, and targets can eventually break free with sustained resistance.

  - Type: Ninjutsu, Rank D
- - Chakra: 12 + X * 2
+ - Chakra: 12 + X * 4
  - Range: CHA/8
  - Upkeep: 5
  - Speed: 15
  - Seal Speed: 6

 Effects: X is the number of times you’ve previously used this jutsu in the present battle.
 You gain control over your target’s actions, and while you maintain this jutsu’s Upkeep, they can take no action which requires physical movement or control of their own body (including, and up to, being unable to Rest), save for talking; however, your target can try to resist your control.

 While caught, the following effects apply:
  - They can not move, however if you move, they move in a way that is mirrored to you; if you move toward them, they move toward you.
-If you turn left, they turn right, etc. However, if you move (or are forced to move) away from them beyond double this jutsu’s range (making it CHA/4, normally), your shadow is severed from them and this jutsu ends.
+If you turn left, they turn right, etc. However, if you move (or are forced to move) away from them beyond double this jutsu’s range, your shadow is severed from them and this jutsu ends.
  - They can not take actions, but you can make them perform any Taijutsu which you know, use any weapon or item they have, and any Ninjutsu or Genjutsu which you both know.
 You can make them perform any mundane task, including forcing them to disarm themselves.
 They pay the Fatigue costs for any actions you make them perform, though you must perform the same action.
 If you make them perform an attack, their attack uses your Accuracy, rather than their own.
  - If you attack them, they use the same attack against you, though you can use a Large weapon to attack them without being hit if they have a non-Large weapon (or none), and any non-Small weapon to attack without being hit if they have a Small weapon (or none).
 You can perform any Ninjutsu or Genjutsu you know against them, though if they know the same technique, they perform it as well, directed at you.
  - You can also attack someone else and make them attack the same target as you, at the same time, with a -3 to their Accuracy.
  - Anytime you make them perform an action, your IC is advanced by the appropriate amount, and theirs is not.
  - Anytime someone you’re controlling is attacked, you can partially relax the technique long enough for them to defend themselves, or maintain control and force them into taking no defensive action in response.
 If you choose the latter option, they immediately get a roll to attempt to break free, with a +5 bonus.
 Success means they are freed from this Jutsu and can defend themselves from the attack aimed at them, though it is considered a Surprise Attack against them.
- - Anyone caught by this technique can, as a Speed 10, Stamina 5 action, attempt to break free as a Grapple Check, rolling as the defender in a Grapple with a +X * 4 vs your grapple check, using your CHA/8 in place of STR/10; standard grapple bonuses apply to both.
-Every attempt by someone caught to break free grants a cumulative +1 bonus.
+ - Anyone caught by this technique can, as a Speed 10, Stamina 5 action, attempt to break free as a Grapple Check, rolling as the defender in a Grapple.
+You use your NDB in place of PDB, with a +(8 - X * 4) modifier.
+Every attempt by someone caught to break free grants a cumulative +1 bonus, which is reset whenever Kagemane ends.

 #### --( Kagemane Shuriken no Jutsu - Shadow Imitation Shuriken Technique )--
 By infusing a weapon with their Chakra before throwing it, a Nara can take control of the weapon’s shadow and manipulate it from a distance, allowing them to attach the weapon’s shadow to an enemy’s, who is then anchored to the weapon.
 While not very useful in melee, it makes for excellent battlefield control that can turn a failed attack into a window of opportunity.